Museo del Estanquillo: History of the Museum

-The idea for a museum was supported by Rafael Barajas, Carlos Payan, Carlos Slim and the then mayor, Andrés Manuel López Obrador.
-The name was coined by Carlos Monsivais himself, since his collection includes various, diverse objects, like a small sundries shop, or estanquillo.
+The idea for a museum was supported by Rafael Barajas, Carlos Payán, Carlos Slim and the then mayor, Andrés Manuel López Obrador.
+The name was coined by Carlos Monsiváis himself, since his collection includes various, diverse objects, like a small sundries shop, or estanquillo.
 The museum opened on November 23, 2006, with the exhibition, En orden de aparición about the identity of the capital from Colonial times to the present day.
 It is supported by municipal funds.